PervasiveTouch/TouchVisualisation/README.md

 ## heatmap.py
 The sensor grid is displayed as a heatmap with colored squares.
 Each color represents "no touch," with brighter shades indicating higher electrical capacitance values.
 Black squares indicate "touch" events.
 The data is output in the terminal.

+## pygame.py
+The real-time visualization displays the sensor grid as squares.
+Green squares indicate "no touch," while red squares represent "touch."
+The data is also output in the terminal.